 - Checkout Options: This tab allows you to allow or disallow frontend users to Checkout in different currencies as you have set in the ‘Manage Currency’ tab and also to associate specific payment methods to specific currency you have activated.

-How to set multi currency display at different location
+How to set multi-currency display at different locations

 - Display Options: This tab allows you to select the size of the currency switcher, set where it should appear on your site and to copy the shortcode you could use it to display anywhere on your website.

 Here is a screenshot showing how the multi currency switcher looks on the website’s single product page at the frontend:

 - Settings: This settings tab allows you to set Exchange Rate to be updated automatically, select specific countries that you want a specific currency to display for and to set currency to be automatically determined and displayed based on the visitor’s country.